PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

     - admin@institution.edu
 ```

 We also added a few of the optional settings which are covered in [Excessive Run Time Limits](time_limits.md).
-If you are wondering about GPU partitions, one can use `--excessive-time-gpu` to do the same for GPU-hours.

 Make sure you set `email-files-path` in the global settings of `config.yaml` to the directory containing `excessive_time.txt`